2/20/2025

 David Tarantino

 Hi, good morning.
-Rob, my question is about speed of service.
-You mentioned many times about that being a priority.
-You also indicated that wait times improved by more than a minute year over year.
-So I was hoping you could perhaps put the opportunity for speed of service into context.
-So for example, kind of where are you today on wait times?
-Where do you want to be?
-And just to kind of frame up kind of how much progress has been made already and how much more might be to come.
+Rob, my question is about of service you mentioned many times about that being a priority also indicated that wait times improved by more than a minute year-over-year so I was hoping you could perhaps put the opportunity for speed of service into context you know so for example you know kind of where are you today and on wait times, where do you want to be?
+And just to kind of frame up kind of, you know, how much progress has been made already and how much more might be to come.
 Thanks.

 speaker